claudiasc89/image-analysis-portfolio/cellpose-segmentation/README.md

 > 💡 **Tip:** Cellpose expects your input masks files to be named like the images but wiht `_masks` at the end.
 If you are using different naming scheme, you can add to the command `--mask_filter your_fav_name_for_masks` and you can do the same for the input images `--img_filter fav_images_name`.

+### **What happens during training?**

+- Cellpose uses the images and corresponding masks in your training set to fine-tune the selected pretrained model (`cyto3` in this case).
+- During training, Cellpose computes **flows** (vector fields) that describe cell boundaries and shapes.
+These flows are part of the learned representation and help the model predict accurate masks.
+Flows files will appear in the test and training folders.
+- The training process runs for the specified number of epochs (here, 1000), validating periodically on your test set.
+- At the end of training, Cellpose saves a **new model directory** (typically in the `models/` folder) containing the learned model.

+You can then use this custom model for segmenting new images!

 ## Models evaluation

+But how do we assess whether the brand new model we have generated is good enough?